Our exciting project to restore the East Wing and provide a new exhibition gallery is underway until 2025.

 There are also areas of tranquillity.
 In 2001, Haringey’s Holocaust Memorial Garden was dedicated in Bruce Castle Park.
 The Garden honours those who died in the Holocaust of World War Two and other genocides.
 Memorials in the garden remember some of Haringey’s most inspiring Holocaust survivors – Roman and Susie Halter – as well as a sculpture ‘Imagine, Remember, Reflect, React’ by local artist Claudia Holder.
 These complement an important collection of memory about Haringey’s remarkable Holocaust survivors in Bruce Castle Museum and Archive.

-Bruce Castle Park has a children’s playground to the north of the Museum.
-The Pavilion café can be found in the south-east corner of the park.
+Bruce Castle Park covers 8 hectares of parkland.
+The park has a children’s playground to the north of the Museum.
+The Pavilion café and tennis courts can be found in the south-east corner of the park.
+For families the museum offers a Tree Trail where you can explore the beautiful grounds of Bruce Castle Park and the creatures and mini-beasts who call it home!
+Pick up a copy of the trail from the museum during opening hours.

 Bruce Castle Park is looked after by Haringey Council's Park Service.
 It was the first of the Council's parks to be awarded the prestigious Green Flag which it has maintained each year ever since.
 The Friends of Bruce Castle Park work with the Friends of Bruce Castle, the Parks Service and the Museum and Archive to help care for and support this wonderful and rich green space.